c4tom/DreamDevBox/docs/devilbox-purpose.rst

 .. include:: /_includes/snippets/__ANNOUNCEMENTS__.rst

 ****************
-Devilbox purpose
+DreamDevBox purpose
 ****************

-The Devilbox aims to provide you a universal zero-configuration LAMP and MEAN development environment for any purpose which is setup in less than 5 minutes.
+The DreamDevBox aims to provide you a universal zero-configuration LAMP and MEAN development environment for any purpose which is setup in less than 5 minutes.

 Its main intention is to support an unlimited number of projects for any framework or cms